think-biq/kaji/readme.md

 }

-// Marshalls memory beginning at offset 0 with size of an unsigned 8 byte integer. uint64_t* number = kaji_marshall(kaji, 0, sizeof(uint64_t));
+// Marshalls memory beginning at offset 0 with size of an unsigned 8 byte integer.
+// There memory is not account for.
+There is only a sanity check happening regarding
+// the offset and size of the memory area.
+Useful if you know exactly what the layout
+// will be like.
+uint64_t* number = kaji_marshall(kaji, 0, sizeof(uint64_t));

 // This will store the value directly in the virtual memory.